GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/simple-server/README.md

      app deploy` output.
 This will trigger the breakpoint and collect the snapshot.
 *    Use the `get_snapshot` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.

+## Troubleshooting

+### Can't see Debuggee (via list_debuggees)

+Be sure you navidate to `target url` to wake the application up.
+In App Engine Standard the newly deployed application will not actually run until it receives a request.